 Special Olympics

-Once again the Ankle and Foot Centers of Georgia was honored to take part in the 41st annual Special Olympics Georgia held at Emory University.
+Once again the Ankle & Foot Centers of America was honored to take part in the 42nd Annual Special Olympics Georgia held at Emory University.

 Special Olympics is the first – and still the only – organization to offer training and competition for people with intellectual disabilities.

-Ankle and Foot Centers of Georgia and Piedmont Podiatry was the only Foot and Ankle specialist providing free evaluations and treatment recommendations for the athletes, and were proud to provide their expertise to the Olympians upon the request of the health leadership team of the Special Olympics.
+Ankle & Foot Centers of America was the only Foot and Ankle specialist providing free evaluations and treatment recommendations for the athletes and were proud to provide their expertise to the Olympians upon the request of the health leadership team of the Special Olympics.

-Lead by Staff Podiatrist Dr. Ketan Patel and Podiatric Medical Assistant Jennifer Levy their team was able to conduct over 30 full evaluation and consultations.
-Deformities such as flat feet, lower leg misalignments, bunions, hammertoes, and various conditions such as plantar fasciitis, diabetes, Achilles tendon disorders, and sports overuse syndromes were addressed with the athletes with treatment plans instituted with referrals for follow up care.
+Lead by Staff Podiatrists Dr. Ketan Patel, Dr. Joseph D. Giovinco, Dr. W. Kevin Pearson and their team of medical staff, they were able to conduct over 30 full evaluations and consultations.
+Deformities such as flat feet, lower leg misalignments, bunions, hammertoes and various conditions such as plantar fasciitis, diabetes, Achilles tendon disorders and sports overuse syndromes were addressed.
+The athletes were informed of treatment plans and referrals for follow-up care were given.

-Ankle and Foot Centers of Georgia and Piedmont Podiatry is proud to say that we are “keeping life in motion!!!” for these exceptional individuals and athletes.
+Ankle & Foot Centers of America is proud to say that we are “keeping your life in motion!!!” for these exceptional individuals and athletes.